 We believe that the presentation of Adjusted EBITDA and Adjusted EBITDA margin are important to investors because Adjusted EBITDA and Adjusted EBITDA margin are commonly used as analytical indicators of performance by investors within the healthcare industry.
 Adjusted EBITDA and Adjusted EBITDA margin are used by management to evaluate financial performance of, and determine resource allocation for, each of our operating segments.
 Adjusted EBITDA and Adjusted EBITDA margin are not measures of financial performance under U.S. GAAP.
 Items excluded from Adjusted EBITDA and Adjusted EBITDA margin are significant components in understanding and assessing financial performance.
-Adjusted EBITDA and Adjusted EBITDA margin should not be considered in isolation, or as alternatives to, or substitutes for, net income, net income margin, income from operations, cash flows generated by operations, investing or financial performance or liquidity.
+Adjusted EBITDA and Adjusted EBITDA margin should not be considered in isolation, or as alternatives to, or substitutes for, net income, net income margin, income from operations, cash flows generated by operations, investing or financing activities, or other financial statement data presented in the consolidated financial statements as indicators of financial performance or liquidity.
 Because Adjusted EBITDA and Adjusted EBITDA margin are not measurements determined in accordance with U.S. GAAP and is thus susceptible to varying definitions, Adjusted EBITDA and Adjusted EBITDA margin as presented may not be comparable to other similarly titled measures of other companies.